PDFWAC 296-155-53206

 (7) Proof load testing of tower cranes.
 Setting hoist load limits for tower cranes.

 (b) Tower crane hoist load limit switches must be set in accordance with the manufacturer's specifications using specified certified weights.
 Procedure is to be verified by the accredited crane certifier.
-In the absence of the manufacturer's specifications, hoist load limit switches must be verified by means of a static test using test loads of 102 1/2% to 110% of the applicable ratings.
+In the absence of the manufacturer's specifications, hoist load limit switches must be verified by means of a static test using test loads, which are determined by a RPE.
 Test loads are to be lifted at creep speed until just clear of the ground.